foo123/Abacus/README.md

 * add ranking / unranking algorithms and associated methods (preferably of O(n) or O(nlgn) complexity) both for lexicographic order, random order and reverse-lexicographic order (IN PROGRESS)
 * add `Derangement`, `RestrictedPartition` [IN PROGRESS]
 * add `Combinadic`, `Factoradic` transformations [DONE]
+* allow iterator pattern to produce unique and uniform random ordering traversals for all combinatorial objects, so that the space of a combinatorial object can be traversed in any random ordering uniquely and unbiasedly (useful in some applications, eg backracking) [DONE, see reference]
 * add `Fibonacci`, `Catalan`, `Bell` number computations [IN PROGRESS]
-* make sure the `.random` methods uniformly and unbiasedly sample the combinatorial object space (Partition.random is not unbiased right now, in progress)
+* make sure the `.random` methods uniformly and unbiasedly sample the combinatorial object space (`Partition.random` is **not unbiased** right now, in progress)
-* allow iterator pattern to produce unique and uniform random ordering traversals for all combinatorial objects, so that the space of a combinatorial object can be traversed in any random ordering uniquely and unbiasedly (useful in some applications, eg backracking) (IN PROGRESS)